 - Some models feel cheap.
 This is expected, though, with mass-produced guitars.

-Top model for beginners: Squier Affinity Series Stratocaster
+Top model for Newbies: Squier Affinity Series Stratocaster

 Top model for experienced players: Squier Classic Vibe ‘60s